santi1s/Big-Data/EEE-%2D-Embedded-Escalation-Engineer-Training-and-Reference/Notification-Insight.md

 ![ASC test environment image](/.attachments/image-552d4e28-0f72-4214-9c7c-606dbb0c10f3.png)

-# Pros and cons compared to Elixir:
+#Pros and cons compared to Elixir
 - The **main advantages** of using **Notification Insight** compared to **Creating an insight using Elixir** are:
   - Creating a notification insight for temporary issues within ASC in a matter minutes, it takes less than 10/15 minutes to have an Insight created in ASC Test environment.
   - Really easy to leverage Customer Ready Content, we just need to indicate the Article Id.